The Immuno-Oncology for the Translational Research Short Course (ITRSC)

 Optional Pre-Course Content

-Several optional lectures will be available before the course to introduce some of the basic terminology and topics in immunotherapy for participants that have not yet had significant exposure to this field (Immunology 101), and offer an introduction to oncology drug development and clinical trial conduct for an audience of non-clinicians (Clinical Trials 101).
+Several optional lectures were available before the course to introduce some of the basic terminology and topics in immunotherapy for participants that have not yet had significant exposure to this field (Immunology 101), and to offer an introduction to oncology drug development and clinical trial conduct for an audience of non-clinicians (Clinical Trials 101).

 Topics